RecursiveIntell/Agentic-AiDENS/README.md

 agentic-browser gui
 ```

-This opens a graphical interface where you can:
+This opens a dark-themed graphical interface where you can:
 - Enter goals in natural language
 - Configure your LLM provider and API key
-- Watch the agent execute steps in real-time
+- Watch the agent execute steps in real-time with color-coded output
-- Approve or deny risky actions
+- See visited URLs and extracted data
+- Monitor step progress in the status bar

 ### CLI Mode